Holacracy Raidboxes

 A few years ago, Torben – Raidboxes founder and Managing Director – asked his previous employer for a promotion with more responsibility.
 At the time, he had already been working for the agency from Münster for many months.
 And for a below-average salary, but with a 60-hour week.
 Instead of a promotion, however, he was given his notice.
 The signal: anyone who dares to show initiative or disagrees with the management’s assessment will be fired.

 For Torben, however, this was a stroke of luck and exactly the right reason to start his entrepreneurial career.
-This frustration shaped Torben's entrepreneurial career and fueled a strong desire to do better in his own company.
-He wanted to give his employees more freedom, more responsibility and overall more creative freedom.
+This frustration was formative for Torben’s entrepreneurial career and fuelled a strong desire to do better in his own company.
+He wanted to give his employees more freedom, more responsibility and overall more room for manoeuvre.
 Of course, always with the aim of increasing the satisfaction of both parties and the productivity of the company as a whole.

 Every one of our permanent employees has read this book.
-It is not the only one, but it is a very descriptive work that presents the structural changes and necessary tools and processes that are needed to implement holacracy.
+It is not the only one, but it is a very illustrative work that primarily presents the structural changes and necessary tools and processes that are needed to implement holacracy.

 2. more freedom for the individual

-And it is precisely such personalities that are needed to implement a holocratic organization.
+And it is precisely such personalities that are needed to implement a holocratic organisation.

 3. more freedom for the management